-The perception of manufacturing may still have a hangover from the industrial era, with lots of workers grafting on assembly and manufacturing lines in less than comfortable conditions.
+The perception of manufacturing may still have a hangover from the industrial era.
 The reality is different, and manufacturing should not be seen in isolation, but as a central pivot in the value chain, with typical links in developing, manufacturing and bringing a product to market.
 This needs to be encompassed in recruiting and developing talent to the sector.

 The immediate area you can explore is reviewing and assessing the skill requirements for the next 5-10 years, the succession plans at all levels to replace the “manufacturing emigrants” and the culture of the site to build empowerment and ownership around a proactive performance and improvement approach – seeking solutions not blame, building teams not silos.

 Providing all staff with an insight of the end to end cycle will help employees and managers understand the importance of each step, the interdependency and the impact of change in one step on subsequent steps, as well as the prospect of recycling and re-use opportunities.
 Indeed, in many world class manufacturers with active continuous improvement and Kaizen activities, it is multi-functional teams who are delivering sustainable changes impacting the whole supply chain.